j-mdw/libasm/README.md

 # libasm
-A library with basic C functions written in ASM x86_64 on linux
+A library with basic C functions written in Assembly x86_64 on ubuntu 18.04

 Assembler: NASM